GetStream/awesome-saas-services/README.md

 [GitHub](https://github.com) - How people build software.
 Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.

-## Email
+## Email Hosting

 [Google Apps (Drive, Docs, Sheets, and Gmail)](https://gsuite.google.com) - All you need to do your best work, together in one package that works seamlessly from your computer, phone or tablet.

 ## Sales

-[Hubspot](https://www.hubspot.com) - Generate leads, close deals & manage your pipeline with the Hubspot growth stack.
+[HubSpot](https://www.hubspot.com) - Generate leads, close deals & manage your pipeline with the Hubspot growth stack.

 [SalesforceIQ](https://www.salesforceiq.com/) - SalesforceIQ is an out-of-the-box sales app that gets your team up and running in minutes.